davidovich/summon/README.md

 go executable references, allowing distribution to any go-enabled environment.

-It solves the maintenance problem of multiple copies of same code snippets distributed in many repos, leveraging go modules and version management.
+It solves the maintenance problem of multiple copies of same code snippets distributed in many repos (like general makefile recipies), leveraging go modules and version management.
+It also allows configuring a standard set of tools that a dev team can readily invoke by name.

 You can make an analogy with a data singleton which always has the desired state (packed scripts or pinned versions of binaries).

 > NOTE: This is still a WIP and experimental.
-This readme is a design document and not every feature is implemented yet.

 Why not use git directly?